Linnéa Myhre: Career

 On 29 November 2011, the website La Linnéa Leve was started by Linnéa Myhre and Andreas Øverland on the NRK network.
-The series is about mental disorders and how Myhre has it with its depression despite prolonged psychological treatment.
+The series is about mental disorders and how Myhre has depression despite prolonged psychological treatment.

 Myhre released the novel Evig søndag in 2012.
 The book is defined as a novel, but is close to reality as it follows one year in Linnéa Myhre's life.
 During the year, she reluctantly began to go to psychiatrists for her depression, and Myhre's problems with eating disorder are central to the book.
 The first edition of 2,500 books were sold on launch day.
 For 2012, she received the Tabupris from the Council for Mental Health.
 Myhre's second novel Kjære was released in October 2014.
 Her third book Hver gang du forlater meg came in 2016.

 In autumn 2014, Myhre was a participant in the entertainment programme Skal vi danse? on TV 2.
 Anne-Kat.
 Hærland referred to her as her own "heir" and she has been named Norway's sexiest woman by the magazine Mann.